List of non-coherent units of measurement: Block

 In most US cities, a city block is between 1/16 and 1/8 mi.
 In Manhattan, the measurement "block" usually refers to a north–south block, which is 1/20 mi.
 Sometimes people living in places (like Manhattan) with a regularly spaced street grid will speak of long blocks and short blocks.
 Within a typical large North American city, it is often only possible to travel along east–west and north–south streets, so travel distance between two points is often given in the number of blocks east–west plus the number north–south (known to mathematicians as the Manhattan Metric).

 Earth radius

-The globally-average radius of Earth, generally given as 6,371 kilometers (3,959 miles), is often employed as a unit of measure to intuitively compare objects of planetary size.
+The globally-average radius of Earth, generally given as 6,371 kilometres (3,959 miles), is often employed as a unit of measure to intuitively compare objects of planetary size.

 Lunar distance

-Lunar distance (LD), the distance from the center of Earth to the center of the Moon, is a unit of measure in astronomy.
+Lunar distance (LD), the distance from the centre of Earth to the centre of the Moon, is a unit of measure in astronomy.
 The lunar distance is approximately 384,400 km, or 1.28 light-seconds; this is roughly 30 times Earth's diameter.
 A little less than 400 lunar distances make up an astronomical unit.